GoogleCloudPlatform/appengine-guestbook-python-cloudsql/README.md

 appengine-guestbook-python-cloudsql
 ===================================

-Another guestbook example with Cloud SQL as the data storage
+This is another guestbook example with Cloud SQL as the data storage.